Bacalar Lagoon Mexico: The Complete Travel Guide

 Is Bacalar close to Cancun?

-Bacalar is located 346 KM from Cancun and if you are driving it will take you approximately 4hrs 30 minutes to get there.
+Bacalar is located 346 KM from Cancun, and if you are driving, it will take you approximately 4 hours and 30 minutes to get there.
 The road is straightforward and really nice.
-By bus, it may take around 5 hrs 30 minutes.
+By bus, it may take around 5 hours and 30 minutes.

 Are there crocodiles in Bacalar Lagoon?

-Yes, there are crocodiles but they are usually in mangroves areas where you wouldn’t go, so I would not worry about that.
+Yes, there are crocodiles, but they are usually in mangrove areas where you wouldn’t go, so I would not worry about that.

 Does Bacalar have an airport?

-Otherwise, there is always Cancun International Airport and you can rent a car from there or book a transfer.
+Otherwise, there is always Cancun International Airport and you can rent a car from there or book a transfer, But I would recommend renting a car.

 Book your transfer from Cancun to Bacalar

 No, it’s not!
 The water in Bacalar is sweet.
-And that is why during rainy season you may find quite an overpopulation of annoying mosquitos.
+That is why, during the rainy season, you may find quite an overpopulation of annoying mosquitos.

 How to enjoy Bacalar while respecting the environment